SurSerious/SurSerious.github.io/serious.md

 - Be brutally honest with yourself and others

-- **say what you seriously mean**, dont be afraid to be vulnerable.
+- **Say what you seriously mean**, dont be afraid to be vulnerable.
 	- Explain what you are saying slowly and clearly.
 Just because you understand something doesn't mean the other person does
 	- if it's on your mind, then say so clearly